AfricArxiv/community-engagement/README.md

 - Twitter: 3-5 per day; Focus on quantity -one post per hour is optimal (retweets inculded)
 - Facebook: 5-10 per week; Focus on quality - aim for 2 posts per day to keep the audience interested
 - Linkedin: 2-5 per week; Focus on formal, technical content - posts get more traction during the work week

+# Preprints
+## Posting Preprints
+- Choose from https://osf.io/preprints/africarxiv/discover and make sure to track the already posted preprints at (https://docs.google.com/spreadsheets/d/1d99iVq_BIhmb7VqV27jDS7L8CHSRhIyNsrmdTi0P-3U/edit#gid=0)
+- Highlight the country, where it’s coming from / where the study is located
+- c&p APA citation style from preprint entry
+- Add flag emoticon if feasible
+- Add hashtags (keywords from manuscript)
+- add #ResearchinAfrica #OpenAccess #preprint (if space allows)
+- Add a screenshot from the manuscript (title page, figures, tables)
+- If possible, tag at least one author on Twitter for the correspinding post
+- Example of a preprint post:
+> A #preprint from South Africa and the USA:
+> Berger, L. R., & Hawks, J. (2020, January 30).
+Revisiting the age of the Florisbad hominin materia https://doi.org/10.31730/osf.io/eqs7d
+> #Pleistocene #anatomy #homosapiens

+### Hashtags
+- 3-5 study specific hashtags that already exist on twitter
+- Not too research-specific but specific to the topic of study

+### Images
+- Screenshots from the accepted submission
+- 1 overview image and 1 or 2 selected figures & tables
+- Include the AfricArXiv logo on top of each screenshot
+- Ensure that table or image description is also in the screenshot
+- You can achieve this by adjusting the size of the browser window (zoom screen size from 100% to about 125% or 150%)

 # Activities (planned)
 ## Monthly community calls / webinars